nfroze/Project-17-AI-Developer-Platform/README.md

 - Golden path templates for common workflows
 - Integrated documentation and tutorials
 - Slack notifications for deployment status
-- Service catalog with dependency mapping
+- Service catalogue with dependency mapping

 ---